Briar Schwaller-Hürlimann

 Briar Schwaller-Hürlimann (born 30 September 1993 as Briar Hürlimann) is a Swiss curler from Recherswil.
-She won a World Women's Championship for Switzerland playing lead for Team Silvana Tirinzoni in 2023, and will represent Switzerland in Mixed doubles at the 2026 Winter Olympics.
+She won a World Women's Championship for Switzerland playing lead for Team Silvana Tirinzoni in 2023, and represented Switzerland in Mixed doubles at the 2026 Winter Olympics.

 Career

+Juniors

 Schwaller-Hürlimann first represented Switzerland on the international stage at the 2011 World Junior Curling Championships as third for Manuela Siegrist.
 They lost the tiebreaker to Sweden's Jonna McManus.
 She returned the following year at the 2012 World Junior Curling Championships, playing third for Melanie Barbezat.
 They were less successful than the previous year, finishing with a 3–6 record.
 After not representing Switzerland in 2013, Schwaller-Hürlimann made back to back appearances at the World Juniors.
 In 2014, they lost the tiebreaker 7–6 to Sweden's Isabella Wranå.
 In 2015, they won the bronze medal after defeating Wranå's Swedish team.
-Also in 2015, she finished fifth at the 2015 World Mixed Curling Championship, playing third for Yannick Schwaller.
+Also in 2015, she competed in her first adult world championship at the 2015 World Mixed Curling Championship, playing third for Yannick Schwaller, where they would finish 5th.
+In 2017, Schwaller-Hürlimann represented Switzerland at the 2017 Winter Universiade.
+This time, they could not defeat Wranå in the bronze medal game, settling for fourth.